Lebanese Armed Forces: 2007 North Lebanon conflict

 The 2007 Lebanon conflict began when fighting broke out between Fatah al-Islam, an Islamic terrorist organization, and the Lebanese Armed Forces on May 20, 2007, in Nahr al-Bared, a Palestinian refugee camp near Tripoli.
 It has been the most severe internal fighting since Lebanon's 1975–90 civil war.
 The primary theater of conflict was the Siege of Nahr el-Bared.
-There was heavy use of the Lebanese artillery in that area to eliminate snipers posted around the cities.
-The conflict finally ended on September 2, 2007, with the Lebanese Army taking control of the camp after more than three months of heavy fights and a death toll of 155 Commandos and Infantrymen.
+There was heavy use of Lebanese artillery in that area to eliminate snipers posted around the cities.
+The conflict finally ended on September 2, 2007, with the Lebanese Army taking control of the camp after more than three months of heavy fights and a death toll of 155 commandos and infantrymen.
 The LAF Engineering Corps achieved what was seen as a feat of ingenuity during the conflict where they converted a number of UH-1 helicopters into bombers, arming them with 250 kg and 400 kg conventional bombs from old Hunter and Mirage III fighter jets.
 Some helicopters were also fitted with French Matra rocket pods.
 This was, according to observers, a decisive step that considerably shortened the conflict.

-2008 Clashes in Lebanon
+2008 clashes in Lebanon

 During the week-long clashes that occurred at the beginning of May 2008 in Beirut and other regions of the country, the army was unable to prevent rival Lebanese groups from fighting each other.
-This was because the army, along with the government, had thought it would have been better if rival groups would eventually end the violence and sort out the dispute between them, alone, other than involving the national army which may have led to great divisions between the soldiers, just like in the civil war.
-It would have also caused an out cry to the soldiers that could have died, leading to even greater divisions and blame to the political forces.
+This was because the army, along with the government, had thought it would have been better if rival groups would eventually end the violence and sort out the dispute between them alone, other than involving the national army which may have led to great divisions between the soldiers, just like in the civil war.
+It would have also caused an outcry from the soldiers who could have died, leading to even greater divisions and blame on the political forces.
 However, whenever ceasefire was brought into action in a specific area or district in Beirut or elsewhere in the country, the LAF would straight away enforce peace.
-On May 13, the national army had announced that if the clashes would not end as soon as possible, it would have to intervene and use force if necessary to stop them.
+On May 13, the national army announced that if the clashes would not end as soon as possible, it would have to intervene and use force if necessary to stop them.